alokm/defi-wallet/user-facing.md

 **Revised Product message** Liquality is a multi-chain wallet that offers users a gateway to the world of decentralized finance.

-**Product Story**: The Liquality wallet is your multi-chain gateway to the world of decentralized finance.

 **With Liquality**
 * users can access Bitcoin, Ethereum, Sidechains, Stablecoins, NFTs and a new universe of decentralized apps (dapps)
 * users can easily and securely swap between any two assets in a trusted and completely decentralized way using atomic swaps